OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

-# Create an ASP.NET Office Add-in that uses single sign-on
+# Create an ASP.NET Office Add-in that uses single sign-on (preview)

 When users are signed in to Office, your add-in can use the same credentials to permit users to access multiple applications without requiring them to sign in a second time.
 For an overview, see [Enable SSO in an Office Add-in](../../docs/develop/sso-in-office-add-ins.md).